unibo-dslab-projects/SVS24-GianmariaCasamenti-SVS-RCTA/docs/sections/3_Architecture.md

 The primary sensors for this project are three RGBD cameras.
 This sensor type was chosen for its efficiency in fusing two critical data streams:
-- RGB (Color) Stream: Provides the visual data necessary for the YOLOv8 object detection model to identify and classify relevant actors (e.g., 'car', 'bicycle', 'person').
+- RGB (Color) Stream: Provides the visual data necessary for the YOLOv8 object detection model to identify and classify relevant actors.

 - Depth Stream: Provides a per-pixel distance map.
 This data is essential for accurately calculating the distance to a detected object, which is a crucial input for Time-to-Collision (TTC) calculations.

 ### Cameras positioning

-The three cameras are placed at a common mounting point on the rear of the vehicle (COMMON_REAR_LOCATION in config.py).
+The three cameras are placed at a common mounting point on the rear of the vehicle.
 They are positioned to cover three distinct zones: Rear-Left, Rear-Center, and Rear-Right.

 Their yaw angles are set to create a wide field of view, minimizing blind spots.
 The specific parameters, derived from config.py, are detailed in the following table.

 | Camera    | Position (X, Y, Z)  | Resolution   | FPS   | FOV (deg)   | Rotation (Pitch, Yaw)   |
 |:----------|:--------------------|:-------------|:------|:------------|:------------------------|